 In 2015, the Foundation took final steps to assist the Northwest program, a 501(c)(3) nonprofit, to function on its own and leverage funds from CYFD, Navajo Nation-Growing in Beauty Program, W.K.
 Kellogg Foundation, and other private funders to support service delivery to families in San Juan and McKinley Counties, including Zuni Pueblo and the Navajo Nation.

-Today LANL Foundation has changed its focus from direct program management to broader home visiting strategy support, particularly in the Española Valley.
-LANL Foundation continues to offer program technical assistance in an effort to build infrastructure, support professional development opportunities, and assist with data collection and monitoring.
+Today, LANL Foundation has changed its focus from direct program management to broader home visiting strategy support.
+LANL Foundation continues to offer program technical assistance in an effort to build infrastructure, support professional development opportunities, and encourage managers to gather and share ideas, best practices, and training.